microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Type Manipulation/Mapped Types.md

 // Use `: boolean` to change the type of every property in Person to boolean: type PersonChangeFlags = { [PersonPropertyName in keyof Person]: boolean };
 //   ^?

+// Additional properties can be defined in a mapped type, just like any other type: type PersistedPerson = {
+    [PersonPropertyName in keyof Person]: boolean,
+    readonly primaryKey: number;
+};
+//   ^?
 ```

 Taking this a step further: supposing in addition to `type Person` we also have `type Order`, `type Product`, `type OrderItem`, and we want immutable, partial, and flags copies of all of those types, then we don't need to manually define mapped-types for those either: we can make our mapped-types generic: